Successful writers are creative, organised, disciplined, have excellent research skills and a passion for sharing the written word

 Literature, media, journalism and performing arts may help to give you knowledge of different styles and genres of writing.

 Courses with a practical element, such as many creative writing courses may also give you relevant practical experience.
 However, creative talent, drive and determination are equally, if not more, important to work as a writer.

 A pre-entry postgraduate qualification is not essential, but if you decide to do some postgraduate study, there are a number of Masters courses available.
 These courses typically combine academic study with practical experience and mentoring.
-Search for postgraduate courses in creative writing.

-It is worth noting that many postgraduate degree courses aimed at potential writers require only portfolio entry and the subject of your first degree may be irrelevant.
+It's worth noting that many postgraduate degree courses aimed at potential writers require only portfolio entry and the subject of your first degree may be irrelevant.
 Many courses have a very specific focus, e.g. novel writing or writing for performance.

-To succeed as a writer, you will need:
+To succeed as a writer, you'll need:

-- literary skills;
+- literary skills

-- a clear, entertaining style;
+- a clear, entertaining style

-- excellent research skills, both literary and business-related;
+- excellent research skills, both literary and business-related

-- self-discipline and time management skills;
+- self-discipline and time management skills

-- the ability to work alone for long periods of time;
+- the ability to work alone for long periods of time

-- networking skills and the ability to develop media contacts;
+- networking skills and the ability to develop media contacts

-- marketing skills and an understanding of new media as a tool for self-promotion;
+- marketing skills and an understanding of new media as a tool for self-promotion

-- IT, web, typing and editing skills;
+- IT, web, typing and editing skills

-- the necessary financial skills to manage yourself in the employment market;
+- the necessary financial skills to manage yourself in the employment market

-- the ability to understand and accept criticism;
+- the ability to understand and accept criticism

 - determination, resilience and enthusiasm.